eelcol/laravel-helpers/readme.md

 - safe_in_array(val, array)
 Check if a value is in array, when you do not know for sure that $array is an array

+- id_in_collection(id, collection)
+Check if an ID is present in a Eloquent collection

 - error(msg)
 Present an error message